PrimeTimeTran/rn-Zalo/README.md

 </details>

 ![pwd](./assets4/1e.png)
 There's nothing fancy going on here.
-Just a few required imports, a functional component defined, styles, and some additional [Navigation Options](https://reactnavigation.org/docs/en/redux-integration.html#what-about-navigationoptions).
+Just a few required imports, a functional component defined, styles, and an additional [Navigation Options](https://reactnavigation.org/docs/en/redux-integration.html#what-about-navigationoptions) for this individual screen.

 Take note of the following lines.